 CEO, President, Chairman, and Co-Founder

-Colin is a frequent speaker at international scientific and industry conferences and has appeared in numerous publications and television segments including The Wall Street Journal, CNBC Morning Call, Nature, Forbes, Wired, and The Economist.
-He serves as Chairman of GNS Healthcare’s parent company Via Science, a leading big data analytics company focused on business intelligence, finance, and economic forecasting.
-He also serves on the board of directors of AesRx, a biopharmaceutical company dedicated to the development of a new treatment for sickle cell disease, on the advisory board of the Boston Medical Center’s philanthropic trust, and as the chair of the industrial advisory board of EBICS.
+Colin Hill co-founded GNS Healthcare in 2000 and has served as CEO since then.
+He brings years of hands-on scientific experience to his role, with expertise in the areas of computational physics, systems biology, and personalized medicine.
+He also serves as Chairman of GNS Healthcare’s parent company Via Science, a leading big data analytics company focused on business intelligence, finance, and economic forecasting.
+He also serves on the Board of Directors of AesRx, a biopharmaceutical company dedicated to the development of new treatment for sickle cell disease.
+Colin was the founding chairman of O’Reilly Media’s Strata Rx, one of the first healthcare big data conferences.

-In 2004, Colin was named to MIT Technology Review’s TR35 list of the top innovators in the world under the age of 35.
-He graduated from Virginia Tech with a degree in physics and earned master’s degrees in physics from McGill University and Cornell University.
+In 2004, Colin was named to MIT Technology Review’s TR100 list of the top innovators in the world under the age of 35.
+He is a frequent speaker at national and international scientific and industry conferences and has been quoted in in numerous publications and television programs, including The Wall Street Journal, CNBC Morning Call, Nature, Forbes, Wired, and The Economist.
+He graduated from Virginia Tech with a degree in physics and earned masters degrees in physics from both McGill University and Cornell University.

 Executive Vice President and Co-Founder

 A frequent speaker at industry events and conferences, Iya is an inventor on a number of pending patents and has published multiple articles on in silico technologies applied to drug discovery and development.
-Prior to joining GNS Healthcare, she worked at Cornell University, University of Washington, and Abbott Labs.
+She is also a co-founder and board member of the New Libya Foundation, a non-profit organization dedicated to nurturing the development of civil society organizations in Libya.
 Iya holds a B.S. in physics from the University of Washington and a Ph.D. in physics from Cornell University.

-Chief Strategy Officer
+Chief Financial Officer

-Prior to joining Tenzing, Carol led the R&D efforts in Humana’s Innovation Center where she pioneered using sophisticated analytic techniques to build a portfolio of prediction, knowledge discovery and simulation models.
-She also launched Humana’s innovations in personalized medicine and led Humana’s Health Services Research Center (HSRC), emphasizing research in population health, health outcomes, health economics, pharmacovigilance, and the psychology of health behavior change.
-Carol also helped launch Green Ribbon Health, LLC a Florida-based company creating innovations in health support services for seniors in Tampa, and later served on their Board of Directors.
+Prior to joining Tenzing, Carol led the R&D efforts in Humana’s Innovation Center, where she pioneered using sophisticated analytic techniques to build a portfolio of prediction, knowledge discovery, and simulation models.
+She also launched Humana’s innovations in personalized medicine and led Humana’s Health Services Research Center (HSRC).
+Carol also served as Humana’s Chief Information Officer and as VP of Pharmacy Management.
+Prior to Humana, Carol served as EVP of Managed Care Business Development for Allscripts Healthcare Solutions and as an actuarial consultant for Milliman, an international provider of actuarial services.

 Executive Vice President, Corporate Development

 Before joining GNS Healthcare, Tom served as an associate in the New York office of the law firm Frommer, Lawrence & Haug LLP, where he focused on transactional, product development, and litigation matters in the pharmaceutical and biotech industries.
-Tom previously was an associate in the corporate department at Chadbourne & Parke, LLP, and held the position of analyst at Arthur D. Little.
-Tom holds a J.D. and an M.B.A. from Cornell University and is a registered patent attorney.
-While attending Cornell’s Johnson Graduate School of Management, he served as a partner with BR Ventures, the Johnson School’s student-run venture capital firm.
+Tom was previously an associate in the corporate department practice at Chadbourne & Parke, LLP, and held the position of analyst at Arthur D. Little.
+While attending Cornell University’s Johnson Graduate School of Management, he served as a partner with BR Ventures, the Johnson School’s student-run venture capital firm.